 For Bultmann, faith is a present existential experience, not something based on past events.
 Scripture records the experiences of people in the past.
 In Bultmann’s view, the fact that the experiences happened is the most important thing, not the historical or doctrinal content of those experiences.
 So, Bultmann taught, Christians today need to have further existential experiences because “faith” is an act of the will, not an acceptance of ancient facts.

 Bultmann is one more scholar in a long line of (primarily German) academics who sought to present Christianity in a way that would make it more acceptable to the “modern” mind.
 In his tweaking of Christianity, he rejected the idea of supernatural intervention and questioned the historical background against which the events of Scripture played out.
 In this way, Bultmann drained the gospel of any real power or meaning.

-Bultmann was right in teaching that faith must be a present reality and not simply a mental acceptance of a list of facts that happened two thousand years ago, but he was wrong when he taught that the historical facts do not matter.
-Faith is based upon a God who has revealed Himself and has acted in history.
-If the resurrection is merely a myth, our faith is worthless: “And if Christ has not been raised, your faith is futile; you are still in your sins.
+Like most false teachers, Rudolf Bultmann mixed truth with his error.
+He was right, for example, in teaching that faith must be a present reality and not simply a mental acceptance of a list of historical facts; however, he was wrong when he taught that the historical facts do not matter.
+Faith’s object is a God who has revealed Himself in Scripture and has acted in history.
+If the resurrection is merely a myth, our faith is worthless: “If Christ has not been raised, your faith is futile; you are still in your sins.
 Then those also who have fallen asleep in Christ are lost.
 If only for this life we have hope in Christ, we are of all people most to be pitied” (1 Corinthians 15:17–19).